StevenMccracken/Dropp/Dropp/README.md

 **[⬆ back to top](#table-of-contents)**
 <a name="get-user"></a>
-### Retrieve a user's information
+### 4. Retrieve a user's information

 * Route: __GET__ https://dropps.me/users/[username]
-* Purpose: Get information about a user
+* Purpose: Gets information about a user
 * Required parameters
   * In the header
     * `Authorization`